styxit/HTPC-Manager/installation.md

 #Configuration

 ## Reverse proxy
-Htpc Manager supports the use of a reverse proxy.
-To use a reverse proxy Htpc Manager must run on a different webdir.
-By default Htpc Manager runs on it's ow port, in the root.
+HTPC Manager supports the use of a reverse proxy.
+To use a reverse proxy HTPC Manager must run on a different webdir.
+By default HTPC Manager runs on it's ow port, in the root.
 If you want to use a reverse proxy you might want to set the webdir to /htpc.
 In the settings you can configure a custom webdir/basepath (restart required).

 A second option is to set the webdir from the commandline with the "webdir" parameter. ```Htpc.py --webdir "/htpc"```

-From then on Htpc Manager runs on *localhost:8085/htpc*
+From then on HTPC Manager runs on *localhost:8085/htpc*

 If you use apache, this vhost config might help you get started.
 Remeber to activate mod_proxy for apache.